sam0622/medievalifier/README.md

 # medievalifier
 An 8 line meme program that converts words to archaic versions of them.
+Feel free to contribute more words or even something more advanced like some grammar logic.